mariustk/WeatherForecast/README.md

 Credentials default to `postgres/postgres` with database `appdb` (see `docker-compose.yml`).

 ### Seed the demo schema
-This is automatically done in the app, but schould be removed in a production app
+This is automatically done in the app, but should be removed in a production app
 ```bash
 python -m app.init_mock_schedule_db
 ```

 ### Patch mock dat-set for weather forecast
-Script that enlarges the mock data-set provided, such that we can use today+12h without running out of data.
+Script that enlarges the mock data-set provided ([mock_forecast.json](app%2Fmock_forecast.json)), such that we can use today+12h without running out of data.
+Re-run this prior to launching the docker compose to ensure that there are sufficient demo data in the .JSON file.
 ```bash
 python -m demo_tools.generate_weather_forecast_mock
 ```